Court overturns Bill Cosby sex assault conviction | DW | 30.06.2021

-Pennsylvania's Supreme Court has vacated the conviction of the former star of "The Cosby Show" star.
+Pennsylvania's Supreme Court has vacated the conviction of the former star of "The Cosby Show".
 Bill Cosby will leave prison today and will not face further prosecution.

 Actor and comedian Bill Cosby arrives for deliberations at his sexual assault retrial at the Montgomery County Courthouse in Norristown, Pennsylvania in 2018